-CEG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 The AISP must describe the data being shared through each consent using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
-The AISP should present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission The Consent Dashboard should also describe: The purpose of the data request (including whether any other parties will have access to the information) The period for which the transaction data has been requested When the TPP's access to the data will expire The date the consent was granted n/a 13b AISP Required 3 The AISP must inform the ASPSP that the PSU has withdrawn consent by making a call to DELETE the account-access-consent resource (as described in Release 3 of the API specifications).
+С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs must describe the data being shared through each consent using the structure and language recommended by OBIE following customer research (see Data Cluster Structure &amp; Language below).
+AISPs should present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
+The Consent Dashboard should also describe: The purpose of the data request (including whether any other parties will have access to the information).
+Where the request is for multiple product types, the detail should explain to the customer the product type.
+The period for which the transaction data has been requested.
+When the TPP's access to the data will expire.
+The date the consent was granted.
+If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of an authorised payment institution or a small payment institution in the provision of payment services including account information services. n⁄a 13b AISP Required 3 AISPs must inform the ASPSP that the PSU has withdrawn consent by making a call to DELETE the account-access-consent resource (as described in Release 3 of the API specifications).
 This will ensure that no further account information is shared.
-The ASPSP must support the Delete process as described in the Release 3 API specifications.
+ASPSPs must support the Delete process as described in the Release 3 API specifications.
 (This is not visible to the PSU but will ensure no further account information is provided by the ASPSP to the AISP).
-P2 and P15 of Agreed Arrangements 3 TPP Required
+P2 and P15 of Agreed Arrangements Q TPP Required

-The AISP should make the exact consequences of cancelling the consent clear to the PSU - i.e. they will no longer be able to provide the specific service to the PSU
+2 The AISP should make the exact consequences of cancelling the consent clear to the PSU - i.e. they will no longer be able to provide the specific service to the PSU

 ASPSPs must provide PSUs with a facility to view and revoke on-going access that they have given to any AISP for each account held at that ASPSP.
-This section describes how AISP access should be displayed and how the customer journey to revoke them should be constructed.
+This section describes how AISP's access should be displayed and how the customer journey to revoke them should be constructed.

-Consumer research has shown that people feel most confident that a revocation has been actioned, when it is has taken place with an ASPSP.
-Their perception is that they are 'stopping' the information at 'source' rather than instructing a TPP not to 'take' the information.
+Consumer research has shown that people feel most confident that a revocation hasbeen actioned, when it is has taken place with an ASPSP.
+Their perception is that they are 'stopping' the information at 'source' rather than instructing a TPP notto 'take' the information.